Describe the brand in three words.

 Good.
 Lists ingredients, has lots of content and information on the brand.

 It’s pretty limited to high end stores and spas.

 If you like the other Omorovicza mud products such as the Thermal Cleansing Balm and the Ultramoor Mud Mask/Deep Cleansing Mask, you will love this.
 It’s like the perfect hybrid between the Mud Mask and the Cleansing Balm.
 The texture is great, it’s not too runny, it’s not drying.
 It definitely leaves the skin fresh and clean, and is a great morning cleanse if you’re not too sensitive because….

 What’s not so good about it?

-…it’s really strong on the fragrance/essential oil side.
-I personally think fragrance, eucalyptus and peppermint is too much.
-It’s overkill.
+…it’s strong on the fragrance/essential oil side.
+The eucalyptus and peppermint fragrance is going to be too overpowering if you have sensitised skins.
 I used this while my skin was normal and could feel the slight eucalyptus cool tingle, but I couldn’t use it while retinol’ing.
-It was far too much.
+It would be too much.

-And as an aside, the hole in the packaging is a little too big, it lets out too much.
-Be careful when you squeeze!
+And as a warning, the hole in the packaging is a little too big, it can let out too much if you’re heavy-handed.
+Go easy and be careful when you squeeze.
+Other than that, fab.